cloudfoundry-incubator/quarks-docs/content/en/docs/quarks-secret/development/_index.md

 ##### Copies

-The `QuarksSecret` controller can create copies of a generated secret or a user created secret across multiple namespaces, as long as the target secrets or target `QuarksSecret` with type `copy` (that live in a namespace other than the namespace of the `QuarksSecret`) already exist.
+The Quarks Secret controller can create copies of a generated secret or a user created secret across multiple namespaces, as long as the target secrets or target `QuarksSecret` with type `copy` (that live in a namespace other than the namespace of the `QuarksSecret`) already exist.
 If it is a generated secret in the source namespace, then the secret or `QuarksSecret` in target namespace shoud have the following annotaton

 ```text
 quarks.cloudfoundry.org/secret-copy-of: NAMESPACE/SOURCE_QUARKS_SECRET_NAME